matanatz/ControllingNeuralLevelsets/README.md

 ### Installation Requirmenets
 The code is compatible with python 3.7 + pytorch 1.2.
 In addition, the following packages are required:
-pyhocon, plotly, skimage, trimesh, pandas, advertorch, GPUtil, PlyData.
+pyhocon, plotly, skimage, trimesh, pandas, advertorch, GPUtil, plyfile.

 ### Usage
 * To run the training procedure for robustness to adversarial examples task: